Zechariah 8

-Zechariah 8 is the eighth of the total 14 chapters in the Book of Zechariah in the Hebrew Bible or the Old Testament of the Christian Bible.
-This book contains the prophecies attributed to the prophet Zechariah, and is a part of the Book of the Twelve Minor Prophets.
-This chapter is a part of a section (so-called "First Zechariah") consisting of Zechariah 1–8.
-This chapter contains a continuation of the subject in the seventh chapter.
+Zechariah 8 is the eighth of the 14 chapters in the Book of Zechariah in the Hebrew Bible or the Old Testament of the Christian Bible.
+This book contains the prophecies attributed to the prophet Zechariah.
+In the Hebrew Bible it is part of the Book of the Twelve Minor Prophets.
+This chapter concludes the so-called "First Zechariah", consisting of Zechariah 1–8, and brings together ten "short independent oracles", each referring to the word of "the Lord of Hosts".

 Text

 The original text was written in the Hebrew language.
 This chapter is divided into 23 verses.

 Textual witnesses

 Some early manuscripts containing the text of this chapter in Hebrew are of the Masoretic Text, which includes the Codex Cairensis (from year 895), the Petersburg Codex of the Prophets (916), and Codex Leningradensis (1008).
 Fragments containing parts of this chapter were found among the Dead Sea Scrolls, that is, 4Q80 (4QXIIe; 75–50 BCE) with extant verses 2–4, 6–7.

 There is also a translation into Koine Greek known as the Septuagint, made in the last few centuries BCE.
 Extant ancient manuscripts of the Septuagint version include Codex Vaticanus (B; $\mathfrak{G}$B; 4th century), Codex Sinaiticus (S; BHK: $\mathfrak{G}$S; 4th century), Codex Alexandrinus (A; $\mathfrak{G}$A; 5th century) and Codex Marchalianus (Q; $\mathfrak{G}$Q; 6th century).
 Some fragments containing parts of this chapter (a revision of the Septuagint) were found among the Dead Sea Scrolls, i.e., Naḥal Ḥever 8Ḥev1 (8ḤevXIIgr); late 1st century BCE) with extant verses 19–21, 23.